-Indian gooseberry is a tree that grows in India and the Middle East.
+Indian gooseberry is a tree that grows in India, the Middle East, and some southeast Asian countries.
 Indian gooseberry has been used in Ayurvedic medicine for thousands of years.
 Today people still use the fruit of the tree to make medicine.

-Indian gooseberry is used for high cholesterol, “hardening of the arteries” (atherosclerosis), diabetes, pain and swelling of the pancreas (pancreatitis), cancer, upset stomach, eye problems, joint pain, diarrhea, dysentery, obesity, and “organ restoration.”
+Indian gooseberry is taken by mouth for high cholesterol, “hardening of the arteries” (atherosclerosis), diabetes, pain and swelling of the pancreas (pancreatitis), cancer, upset stomach, eye problems, joint pain, diarrhea, bloody diarrhea (dysentery), osteoarthritis, obesity, and “organ restoration.”
 It is also used to kill germs and reduce pain and swelling caused by the body’s reaction to injury or illness (inflammation).

 How does it work?

 - High cholesterol.
-Early research suggests that taking Indian gooseberry for 4 weeks decreases lower density lipoprotein (LDL, or “bad”) cholesterol in people with high cholesterol.
+Early research suggests that taking Indian gooseberry for 4 weeks decreases low-density lipoprotein (LDL, or “bad”) cholesterol in people with high cholesterol.